Introduction to Multi-Armed Bandits: Instance-dependent lower bounds (without proofs)

 \item for pay-per-click ad auctions \citep{MechMAB-ec09,DevanurK09}.
 Ad auctions are parameterized by click probabilities of ads, which are a priori unknown but can be learned over time by a bandit algorithm.
-The said algorithm is constrained to take into account advertisers' incentives.
+The said algorithm is constrained to be compatible with advertisers' incentives.

-\item for bandits with resource constraints \citep{BwK-focs13}.
-The algorithm is endowed with some resources, \eg, inventory for sale or budget for purchase.
-Each action collects a reward \emph{and} spends some amount of each resource.
-The algorithm is constrained to stop once some resource is depleted.

-\item for best-arm identification \citep[\eg][]{Kaufmann-jmlr2016,Carpentier-colt16}.
-The setting is the same as in bandits with i.i.d. rewards, but the goal is to identify the best arm with high probability.